icunningham88/scheduler-app/README.md

 > SPA that tracks events

 This is an application that is built in Vuejs.
-Please ensure that you have Vuejs installed.

 ## Build Setup